The NISQ Complexity of Collision Finding

 \subsection{Main Result}

 We now turn to the proof of \Cref{Thm:qc-coll}, delaying auxiliary lemmas to later sections.
-First, it is simple to argue that, for a $t$-query algorithm computing a state $\kpt$ in the hybrid compressed oracle model, the probability $\norm{\pc \kpt}^2$ to have recorded a \emph{classical} collision is an upper bound on the success probability.
-Hence, the core of our proof is to show that this recording probability is at most $\norm{\pc \kpt}^2 \leq O((c^2 + c q^2 + q^3)/N)$ when $c$-out-of-$t$ queries are classical and $q$-out-of-$t$ are quantum.
-Since a direct bound on this quantity is difficult to obtain, we decompose its analysis into simpler measures of progress.
-First, in \Cref{Sec:QHcoll}, we prove the next upper bounds on the probability of having recorded a \emph{quantum} collision, or both a \emph{quantum} collision and a \emph{hybrid} collision.
+First, it is simple to argue that, for a $t$-query algorithm computing a state $\kpt$ in the hybrid compressed oracle model, the probability $\norm{\pqorhorc \kpt}^2$ of recording any type of collision is an upper bound on the success probability.
+Since a direct bound on this quantity is difficult to obtain, we instead analyze the three predicates $\predC$, $\predH \cdot \br{\predC}$, $\predQ \cdot \br{\predH} \cdot \br{\predC}$ separately, and later combine them into a bound on the potential~$\Psi(\kpt)$.